ankitamin/specbee_assignment/README.md

 Select drupal10 from the list.

 **Step 6: Start DDEV**
-Execute the following command:
+Execute the this command:
 `ddev start`

 **Step 7: Install Composer Dependencies**
-  Run the following command:
+  Run the this command:
 `ddev composer install`

 **Step 8: Import Database**
 Import the provided database specbee.sql.gz located in the root folder.
-Extract it and run the following command:
+Extract it and run the this command:

 `ddev import-db < specbee.sql`